 How much more do groceries cost compared to a year ago?

-A trip to the grocery in 2021 doesn’t come cheap.
-According to new data from NielsenIQ, all 52 tracked food categories are more expensive now than they were a year ago.
-The cost of fresh meat, for example, jumped by 8.6% from May 2020 to May 2021, while processed meats are up by 9.2% and the cost of eggs has seen a nationwide increase of 8.2%.
+A trip to the grocery in 2022 doesn’t come cheap.
+According to new data from the US Bureau of Labor Statistics, all 52 tracked food categories are more expensive now than they were a year ago.
+The prices have increased by 7.00% already across the board.

 What is causing the increase in grocery prices?

 A confluence of factors is causing grocery prices to rise.

 For one, the pandemic has caused a shortage in many materials due to a prolonged disruption in the labor force and supply chain, which has increased demand, and the prices of these goods, to rise.
 Grocery items, in particular, also saw a surge in demand due to the many Americans cooking at home while on lockdown during the pandemic.
 Many industries are still suffering from these shortages and don’t expect to recover for a while.
 In fact, the Bloomberg Commodity Spot Index, which tracks 23 raw materials, is at the highest level it’s been in nearly a decade.

 Second, there is a shortage in the labor market now, which can likely be attributed to the inflated and extended pandemic unemployment insurance, which made many laborers reluctant to return to work.
 Employers are forced to offer more pay for attracting workers, and they pass this extra cost on to consumers.

 Finally, the increase in prices can be linked to the rise in transportation costs as gas prices continue to rise, which we’ll explore more in a moment.
 Again, this increased expense is passed on to the shopper through higher prices on consumer goods.